MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/index.md

 ## Build and run the sample app for Android

-1. In the solutions explorer, expand the `uno` folder.
+1. In the solutions explorer, expand the `uno/Platforms` folder.
 1. Right-click the `TodoApp.Uno.Mobile` project and select **Set as Startup Project**.
 1. In the top bar, select the **Any CPU** configuration, **TodoApp.Uno.Mobile** target.
 Select a suitable Android emulator to run the application: